ECOWISE SPRINKLER & LANDSCAPING, LLC

 3/28/2018

-There are several strategies for dealing with these beneficial plants:
+There are several strategies for dealing with these highly beneficial plants that we once considered weeds:

 1. Leave them alone and allow them to flourish harvesting as needed.